raystack/dagger/docs/advance/post_processor.md

 ##### `request_variables`

-List of comma separated parameters to be replaced in request_pattern, these variables must be present in the input proto.
+List of comma-separated parameters to be replaced in request_pattern, these variables must be present in the input proto.

 * Example value: `customer_id`
 * Type: `optional`

 ##### `stream_timeout`

-Timeout value for the stream in ms.
+The timeout value for the stream in ms.

 * Example value: `5000`
 * Type: `required`

 ##### `connect_timeout`

-Timeout value for HTTP client in ms.
+The timeout value for HTTP client in ms.

 * Example value: `5000`
 * Type: `required`